New Sovietskiy Ossetyr class Ballistic Missile Submarine:

 The submarine has all systems standard on a robot vehicle plus the following special features:

-- Advanced Hull Sonar System: Range of 50 miles (43.4 nautical miles / 80.5 km).
-This hull sonar system has both a passive and active system built in.
-Sonar system can track up to 24 targets at one time and has a +10% to read sensor and weapon system skill rolls.
+MGK-845 “Skate Fin” Advanced Hull Sonar System: This hull sonar system has both a passive and active system built in and can track up to 24 targets at one time.
 Sonar also has built in communication system and sound pulse system to detect obstacles, objects, vessels and fish (schools and large animals), as well as measure distances and depth.
+Range: 45 miles (39.1 nautical miles / 72.4 km).
+Bonuses: Sonar gives +10% bonus to Read Sensory Instruments and Weapon Systems skill rolls.

-- Advanced Towed Array Sonar: The system is basically a long and very sensitive sonar system carried behind the submarine on a long cable.
-Range of 150 miles (130.2 nautical miles / 241.4 km).
-This towed array sonar system has both a passive and active system built in.
+MGK-848 “Skate Tail” Advanced Towed Array Sonar: The system is basically a long and very sensitive sonar system carried behind the submarine on a long cable and has both a passive and active system built in.
 Sonar system can track up to 36 targets at one time.
+Range: 150 miles (130.2 nautical miles / 241.4 km).

-- Quieted propulsion and Anechoic Coating: The ship is designed with a very quiet pump jet propulsor design, the submarine's reactors make very little noise, and the boat is coated by a sonar defeating rubber coating.
-The submarine is -40% to detect when traveling at less that 10 knots and is at -20% to detect when traveling at greater than that speed.
+Quieted Propulsion and Anechoic Coating: The boat is designed with a very quiet pump jet propulsor design, the submarine’s reactors make very little noise, and the boat is coated by a sonar defeating rubber coating.
+The submarine is -40% to detect when traveling at less than 11.5 mph (10 knots / 18.5 kph) and is at -20% to detect when traveling at greater than that speed.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]